-As more fully explained in Note 9, the Commission has committed to making significant payments under a Lease and Funding Agreement as required under the terms of Act 44.
-The Commission's ability to make such payments is dependent on its continuing capability to issue bonds to fund such payments and ultimately to raise tolls sufficient to repay its bonded debt.
+As more fully explained in Note 9, the Commission has committed to making significant payments under an Amended Lease and Funding Agreement as required under the terms of Acts 44 and 89.
+The Commission's ability to make such payments is dependent on its continuing capability to issue bonds to fund such payments and ultimately to raise tolls sufficient to repay its bonded debt and current lease payments.
 Our opinion is not modified with respect to this matter.